Safety and stability in Finland

 Equality and opportunity

 Finland’s stability isn’t just about free press and government institutions.
 It’s also apparent in the country’s efforts to level the playing field and ensure equal opportunities for all.
 In fact, Finland ranks fifth on the EU’s Gender Equality Index, and as of late 2021, 45% of the members of Parliament were female.
-The country’s current Prime Minister, Sanna Marin, grew up in a working class family and was raised by two mothers.
+The country’s former Prime Minister, Sanna Marin, grew up in a working class family and was raised by two mothers.
 Finland also tops the charts in social justice, and poverty rates and income differences are relatively low.
 Perhaps these are some of the reasons why crime rates are also low and organized crime is rare.

 A smiling woman talks on her smartphone. - Markus Sommers / Business Finland